gerelef/dotfiles/README.md

 - `.config` contains generic configuration files.
 The most common `$XDG_CONFIG_HOME`directory setup is emulated, however with exceptions for convenience.
 - `.manpages/` contains manual pages, authored in `Markdown`, converted to manpages through `ronn`.

-## submodules
-- `games/cs2/` contains [CS:GO](https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/) specific configuration files, located in another github submodule.
-This is not something I use in each & every machine, so I thought it'd better not be inside the "root" `dotfile` directory.
-- `games/insurgency` contains [Insurgency](https://store.steampowered.com/app/222880/Insurgency/) specific configuration files, located in another github submodule.
-This is not something I use in each & every machine, so I thought it better not be inside the "root" `dotfile` directory.

 ## installation
 After running a setup script in `dotfiles/scripts/setup/...` I just need to install my dotfiles & my themes.
 - To deploy my dotfiles I use [pstow](https://github.com/gerelef/pstow); check the command below.